 Susan has enjoyed a diverse and exciting career as an actor in film, television, animation voice over and commercials, as well as in award winning theater with Pulitzer Prize winning playwrights at prestigious regional theaters.
-She has also directed several plays and staged readings and has written original plays as well as co-writing and co-directing a short film.
+She has also directed several plays and staged readings, written original plays and co-wrote and directing a short film.

-In Los Angeles, Dalian found more opportunity working as an actor in roles in film, television, and commercials some of which include: The Brothers directed by Gary Hardwick, The Kid directed by Jon Turtletaub with Bruce Willis & Chi McBride, Undefeated directed by Walter Hill with Wesley Snipes, Room 6 directed by Micheal Hurst, I'm Through With White Girl's directed by Jennifer Sharp, Chevy commercial directed by Mark Pellington, Star Trek: Voyager, The Practice, Felicity directed by J.J Abrams & Todd Holland, The Hughley's with D.L Hughley, Joey with Matt LeBlanc, the voice of "Storm" in Wolverine and the X-men and Cap Com Video Game, and the voice of "Haku" in the popular anime series Naruto as well as several video games.
+In Los Angeles, Dalian found more opportunity working as an actor in roles in film, television, and commercials some of which include: The Brothers directed by Gary Hardwick with Morris Chestnut, Shamar Moore and Gabrielle Union, The Kid directed by Jon Turtletaub with Bruce Willis, Emily Mortimer and Chi McBride, Undefeated directed by Walter Hill with Wesley Snipes, Room 6 directed by Micheal Hurst, I'm Through With White Girl's directed by Jennifer Sharp, Chevy commercial directed by Mark Pellington, Star Trek: Voyager, The Practice, Felicity directed by J.J Abrams & Todd Holland, The Hughley's with D.L Hughley, Joey with Matt LeBlanc, the voice of "Storm" in Wolverine and the X-men and Cap Com Video Game, and the voice of "Haku" in the popular anime series Naruto as well as several video games.

 Susan has performed lead and supporting roles in stage productions with many Los Angeles theater companies, some of which include: South Coast Repertory in plays with Pulitzer Prize winning playwrights Lynn Nottage (Crumbs from the Table of Joy) and Tracy Letts (The Man from Nebraska) and Bill Rauch (Lovers and Executioners), The Actors’ Gang directed by Tim Robbins (Mephisto, The Guys), Bill Rauch & Tracy Young (Medea, Macbeth, Cinderella) and Tracy Young (Dreamplay), Los Angeles Women’s Shakespeare Company directed by Lisa Wolpe (The Merchant of Venice) and 24th Street Theater (The Importance of Being Earnest) directed by Gregg Daniel.

-In 2005 Dalian branched out from acting into writing and co-wrote a play that explores the relationships between grandmothers and granddaughters called Ambrosia that was produced originally in Los Angeles and later at the 2005 New York International Fringe Festival (Fringe NYC).
-She also wrote an original comedy play, The Real Housewives of Tusktown, that was produced in various local restaurants and bars in Mammoth Lakes, CA.
+In 2005 Dalian branched out from acting into writing and co-wrote the play, Ambrosia, that explores the relationships between grandmothers and granddaughters produced originally in Los Angeles and later at the 2005 New York International Fringe Festival (Fringe NYC).
+She also wrote an original comedy play, The Real Housewives of Tusktown, that was produced in Mammoth Lakes, CA.